-Below, we share an overview of the Latin American mining sector in 2019 and beyond, and offer guidance to entrepreneurs and mining investors ready to swing an axe at the industry.
+Below, we share an overview of the Latin American mining sector in 2019 and beyond, and offer guidance to entrepreneurs and mining investors ready to get involved in the industry.

 As a sign of the times, Brazil announced back in December 2018 that it would auction off around 20,000 areas for mining exploration in 2019.
 Brazil’s government had taken back the sites after permitting processes were stalled and will sell the new areas with mining permits and permissions for international businesses to explore them and utilize their resources.